r-lib/remotes/inst/README.md

 #### BioConductor packages

 BioConductor packages are automatically detected and their dependencies are installed from BioConductor.
-Note that you need to have the `BiocInstaller` package installed to install BioConductor packages with `remotes`.
+The `BiocInstaller` package, which is needed to install them, is also automatically installed temporarily.

 #### Currently supported remote types